powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

-Parries file to take into account.
+parades file to take into account.

 #### Results and Analysis: